nearj/analysis/README.md

 ### Project Files

-- preprocess_motion.py
+- main.py

-Subsampling(3hz) raw motion data of txt file to probability of all motion vector in experiment as json and excel file
+Subsampling(3hz) raw motion data of csv file to probability of all motion vector in experiment as csv file

-- preprocess_video.py **--FIXME--**

-Subsampling(3hz) raw video, however 1024*768 pixel probability are hard to save as json or other format.For now, it used to import optical flow data in processing.py.

-- processing.py **--FIXME--**

-From subsampled data by preprocess_video.py and preprocess_motion.py, this module calculate KLD and Entropy of optical flow and save it as jpg.

-- make_video_with_SSQ.py

 To analysis when VR sickness at simulation, it visualize optical flow of video and highlight SSQ